-Hover over a colored section of the pie chart to open a popup that gives the number of attachment types.
+Hover over a colored section of the pie chart to view the number tha corresponds to the file type percentage.

 Printing the graph or saving it as a PNG, JPEG, PDF, or SVG

 Click the hamburger menu \equiv and select the desired option.